 We never saw a single dangerous animal (except for that one snake that happened to be crossing the road as we drove by).
-Now that I think of it, the only wild animals we saw in the Red Center, was a camel and a rock wallaby.
+Now that I think of it, the only wild animals we saw in the Red Center, were a camel and a rock wallaby.
 But it’s wise to wear covered shoes in the outback rather than sandals – just in case.

 One thing you should be very careful with in Australia is the sun.
 Sun is very dangerous Down Under and you can get burned in no time.
 The warmer it is, the more covered your body should be.